Highway Engineer Jobs in USA with Visa Sponsorship

 How long does H-1B processing take for highway engineers?

-Standard H-1B processing takes 2-4 months after the April lottery.
+Standard H-1B visa processing takes 2-4 months after the April lottery.
 Premium processing reduces this to 15 calendar days for an additional fee.
 Government employers may use alternative visa categories with different timelines, and some positions qualify for cap-exempt H-1B filing.

 Can highway engineers get green cards through employment?